- Our benchmark of 7 Luxury Retail sites shows that Luxury Homepages and Product Pages perform well overall

-Yet despite performing better on average than the typical B2C e-commerce site, Luxury sites have a ways to go to ensure their users are having even “Decent” experiences — let alone a “State of the Art” experience.
+Yet despite performing better on average than the typical B2C e-commerce site, Luxury sites have a ways to go to ensure their users are having even “Good” experiences — let alone a “State of the Art” experience.

 In this article, we will focus on the Homepage, Search, Product Lists and Filtering, and Product Details Page areas of Luxury e-commerce, as well as pitfalls observed for the Mobile Web platform.

 Within Luxury Homepages, the average site performs between “Good” and “Perfect”.

 Yet there are 3 issues in particular Luxury sites get wrong when it comes to the Homepage.